 Common side effects

-- Hair loss.
-Nab-paclitaxel may cause your hair to thin or you may lose it altogether.
-It should grow back gradually once treatment stops.
-Your nurse can give you advice on dealing with losing your hair.
+Hair loss.
+Nab-paclitaxel may cause your hair to thin, or you may lose some hair – but it should grow back once your treatment stops.

-- Breathlessness.
-Nab-paclitaxel can cause some people to develop wheezing, a cough, a high temperature or breathlessness.
-If this happens contact the medical team immediately, who can arrange for you to have tests to check your lungs.
+Wheezing or feeling short of breath.
+Nab-paclitaxel can cause wheezing, a cough, a high temperature or shortness of breath.
+If this happens, tell your chemotherapy team straight away.
+They can arrange for you to have tests to check how your lungs are working.

 Less common side effects

-- Risk of a blood clot.
-Nab-paclitaxel can increase the risk of a blood clot forming in a vein (thrombosis), although this is not very common.
-If you have pain or swelling in one of your legs or arms, or are very short of breath, phone an ambulance or the emergency contact number you will have been given immediately.
-A blood clot needs to be treated straight away.
+- Risk of a blood clot in a vein.
+Nab-paclitaxel can increase your risk of a blood clot in a vein, but this is not very common.
+If you have any pain or swelling in one of your arms or legs, or you feel very short of breath, call your chemotherapy team on the emergency number.
+Or phone an ambulance.
+A blood clot is serious if it isn’t treated.

 - Heart problems.
 Nab-paclitaxel can cause heart palpitations or an irregular heartbeat.
 Palpitations are when you feel your heartbeat more than usual.
 It is important to tell your chemotherapy team straight away if you get this, or go to A&E and tell them that you are having chemotherapy.